bini-ed/toDoList/README.md

 # toDoList
-A to-do list app written by react, node JS and MySQL Open the toDoList folder using cmd or other terminal tool.
+A to-do list app written by react, node JS and MySQL\n.
+Open the toDoList folder using cmd or other terminal tool.

 Server Installation